fluxcd/flux/docs/faq.md

 Yes!

-Flux experimentally supports technology-agnostic manifest factorization through `.flux.yaml` configuration files placed in the Git repository.
-To enable this feature please supply `fluxd` with flag `--manifest-generation=true`.
+Flux supports technology-agnostic manifest factorization through `.flux.yaml` configuration files placed in the Git repository.
+To enable it supply the command-line flag `--manifest-generation=true` to `fluxd`.

 See [`.flux.yaml` configuration files documentation](references/fluxyaml-config-files.md) for
 further details.